markuman/go-redis/README.md

 Make a redis connection:

-    R = redisConnection()                 % connect to localhost on port 6379 R = redisConnection('foo.com')        % connect to foo.com on port 6379
+    R = redisConnection()                 % connect to localhost on port 6379 R = redisConnection('192.168.1.1')        % connect to 192.168.1.1 on port 6379
     R = redisConnection('foo.com', 4242)  % connect to foo.com on port 4242

 Authenticate if needed:

-    status = redisAuth(R,'foobared');
+    status = redisAuth(R,'password');

 For redisSet are no options.
-I knows if you want to store a string, a matrice or a single value.
+It knows if you want to store a string, a matrice or a single value.

     status = redisSet(R,'keyName',variablename);